Fiat 500 review - Range, charging and running costs

 In comparison, the 134bhp Honda e will cost more to insure as it sits in group 25, while the 152bhp variant is in group 29, although there isn’t really much of a performance advantage over the 500.
 The MINI Electric, with 181bhp, offers more bangs for your buck and starts from group 22.

-The Honda e is only a couple of percentage points ahead, with the MINI Electric closer to 55 per cent retained over the same period.
+The Honda e offers similar depreciation figures, with the MINI Electric closer to 60 per cent retained over the same period.
 It’s worth remembering though that the Fiat 500 is quite a bit cheaper to buy than its two close rivals.

 In this review